brandf/ObsidianTips/obsidian/index.md

 - [[How Obsidian Works - Details|Technical Details]] - Deep dive into links, graph, canvas, and plugins

 **🚀 Getting Started**
+- [[Getting Started with Obsidian|Getting Started Guide]] - Step-by-step setup from download to first notes
 - Download from [obsidian.md](https://obsidian.md/download)
 - [[How I Use Obsidian|How I Use Obsidian]] - Complete workflow overview and practical tips
 - [[Best Obsidian Plugins|Best Obsidian Plugins]] - Essential plugins to enhance your workflow